bioAI-Oslo/Spikeometric/docs/tutorials/tune_model.rst

 ----------------
 We will use the built in :meth:`tune` method to find the a threshold parameter :math:`\theta` that works.
 The `tune` method takes a dataset, a target firing rate, and a set of parameter names to tune.
-The :code:`tunable_parameters` defaults to all parameters, but you can specify a subset of parameters to tune by passing a list of strings, each of which is the name of a parameter to tune.
+The :code:`tunable_parameters` defaults to all tunable_parameters of the model (you can can check what these are by calling :code:`model.tunable_parameters`), but you can specify a subset of parameters to tune by passing a list of strings, each of which is the name of a parameter to tune.
 If you have a stimulus attached to the model, you can also pass :code:`"stimulus"` to tune the stimulus parameters or :code:`"model"` to tune the only the model parameters.
 It also takes optional arguments :code:`n_steps`, :code:`lr` and :code:`n_epochs` to specify the number